Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: The CoHet Algorithm

 In the CoHet algorithm, the dynamics model $f_{\theta_i}(o_i^t, a_i^t)$ of each agent $i$, are continually trained (Line \ref{line:intrew-start} to Line \ref{line:intrew-calc}) using the agents own experiences in the environment.
-As depicted in Figure \ref{fig:training}, this is done in order to be used for intrinsic reward calculation.
+This is done in order to be used for intrinsic reward calculation.
 Agents achieve familiarity with environmental dynamics through continuous training in the dynamics model, which they use to predict the next observation for their neighbors.
-During the training of the dynamics model, the observation $o_i^t$, and the action $a_i^t$ are passed as input and the model outputs the prediction of the next observation $\hat{o}_{i,i}^t$, where $\hat{o}_{i,i}^t$ refers to the predicted next observation by agent $i$ for itself.
+As visualized in Figure \ref{fig:training}, during the training of the dynamics model, the observation $o_i^t$, and the action $a_i^t$ are passed as input and the model outputs the prediction of the next observation $\hat{o}_{i,i}^t$, where $\hat{o}_{i,i}^t$ refers to the predicted next observation by agent $i$ for itself.
 We employ a three-layer MLP with ReLU non-linearities as the dynamics model and train them to minimize the mean squared error (MSE) between its prediction and the ground truth next observation $o_i^{t+1}$.

-In addition, instead of giving equal weight to each neighbor’s prediction in the calculation of the intrinsic reward, we utilize a Euclidean distance-based weighting to prioritize the predictions of the agents in close proximity.
+In addition, instead of giving equal weight to each neighbor’s prediction in the calculation of the intrinsic reward, we utilize Euclidean distance-based weighting to prioritize the predictions of the agents in close proximity.
 To achieve this, we calculate the inverse of the Euclidian distance between agent $i$ and agent $j$, obtained from their positions $p_i$ and $p_j$ in Equation \ref{eqn:cohet:dist} and use it to calculate the weights for each neighbor in Equation \ref{eqn:cohet:weight}.
 Note that, the agent dynamics model predictions for the neighbors are communicated in the next time step, so we only consider the agents present in the communication neighborhood at both time $t$, and $t+1$, denoted by $\mathcal{N}_{i}^{t} \cap \mathcal{N}_{i}^{t+1}$.